 - 1. Student teaching.
-A full time professional experience during which a pre-service teacher is assigned to a Lutheran school/center for supervised teaching as a part of his/her college program.
+A full-time professional experience during which a pre-service teacher is assigned to a Lutheran school/center for supervised teaching as a part of their college program.
 The semester long experience is comprised of two courses which carry a total of 16 semester credit hours. - 2.
 Teacher candidate.
 A college student engaged in student teaching.
-The term is used synonymously with student or candidate. - 3.
-Cooperating teacher.
-A cooperating teacher who guides the daily experiences of the teacher candidate. - 4.
-College supervisor.
-A member of the college faculty who is responsible for supervising and advising a group of teacher candidates and working together with supervising teachers in the schools/centers where teacher candidates are placed. - 5.
+The term is used synonymously with student or candidate. - Cooperating teacher.
+An experienced teacher who guides the daily experiences of the teacher candidate. - College supervisor.
+A member of the college faculty who is responsible for supervising and advising a group of teacher candidates and working together with cooperating teachers in the schools/centers where teacher candidates are placed. - 5.
 Director of Field Experiences.
 The member of the college faculty who is responsible for the administration of the student teaching program.
-The director oversees all field experiences required of preservice Education students including the coordination of the student teaching program.
+The director oversees all field experiences required of preservice education students, including the coordination of the student teaching program.